 Tennessee man pleads guilty to imitating deputy US marshal

-NASHVILLE, Tenn.
-(AP) - A Tennessee man has pleaded guilty to impersonating a deputy U.S. marshal.
+NASHVILLE, TN(AP) - A Tennessee man has pleaded guilty to impersonating a deputy U.S. marshal.

 U.S. Attorney Don Cochran's office says 50-year-old Tooraj Sohrabi Sedeh of Franklin pleaded guilty Friday to impersonation and false statement charges.